 How is endometriosis diagnosed?

-Your caregiver will examine you and ask you questions about other medical conditions you may have.
-He may ask about your menstrual history, pregnancies, and if you have a family member with endometriosis.
+Your healthcare provider will examine you and ask you questions about other medical conditions you may have.
+He or she may ask about your menstrual history, pregnancies, and if you have a family member with endometriosis.
 You may also have one or more of the following tests:

-- Pelvic exam: This exam lets your caregiver check the size and shape of your uterus, cervix, and ovaries.
-This may help to find areas of endometriosis.
+- A pelvic exam may be needed to check the size and shape of your uterus, cervix, and ovaries.
+This may also help to find areas of endometriosis.

-- Laparoscopy: This is surgery to look inside your abdomen.
-Caregivers may remove a piece of tissue from your ovaries, fallopian tubes, bowels, or other organs.
+- Laparoscopy is a procedure used to look inside your abdomen.
+A piece of tissue may be removed from your ovaries, fallopian tubes, bowels, or other organs.
 The tissues are sent to a lab for tests to see if endometriosis is present.

 How is endometriosis treated?

-- Surgery: Caregivers may suggest exploratory surgery to learn if you have endometriosis.
-Your caregiver may remove endometrial tissue that is growing in the wrong places.
+- Surgery may be needed to determine if you have endometriosis.
+Endometrial tissue that is growing in the wrong places may be removed.

 How can I manage my symptoms?

-- Exercise: This may help reduce symptoms, such as pain.
-Ask your primary healthcare provider or gynecologist about the best exercise plan for you.
+- Exercise regularly to help reduce symptoms, such as pain.
+Ask about the best exercise plan for you.

 Where can I find more information?